 Individuals who have had acute gouty attacks should limit their intake of these foods.(4,6) This does not mean that they need to completely eliminate these foods from their diets, but rather they should consume these foods with moderation.
 Serum uric acid is also significantly influenced by the ability of the kidney to excrete uric acid.
 Factors that may change normal renal function may result in limited excretion of uric acid.
-These factors include the use of thiazide (HCTZ -hydrochlorthizide) diuretic therapy, dehydration and renal failure.
-Many antihypertensive (blood pressure lowering) medications include HCTZ and include Dyazide, Maxide, Moduretic, indapamide, Microzide and Zaroxolyn.
+These factors include the use of thiazide (HCTZ -hydrochlorthizide) diuretic therapy, dehydration, and renal failure.
+Many antihypertensive (blood pressure lowering) medications include HCTZ and include Dyazide, Maxide, Moduretic, indapamide, Microzide, and Zaroxolyn.
 Low doses of HCTZ do not seem to increase the risk of gouty attack.
 (7) Additional medications that may contribute to gout include niacin and aspirin.
 (6) Other factors that may contribute to the onset of gout include trauma, the stress of surgery, emotional stress, fatigue, infection or the use of penicillin.

-Obesity is also a contributing factor to hyperuricemia noting that a body mass equal to or greater than 35 results in a three times greater chance of gouty attacks.
+Obesity is also a contributing factor to hyperuricemia, noting that a body mass equal to or greater than 35 results in a three times greater chance of gouty attacks.
 (4)

-The differential diagnosis for gout includes;
+The differential diagnosis for gout includes:

 The diagnosis of gout can be confirmed with aspiration of synovial fluid from the affected joint.
 Distinctive uric acid crystals can be identified with microscopic fluid analysis.

-Treatment of and acute gout attack includes the use of prednisone or non-steroidal anti-inflammatory medications such as Indocin or Clinoril.
+Treatment of an acute gout attack includes the use of prednisone or non-steroidal anti-inflammatory medications such as Indocin or Clinoril.
 Control of pain may require a mild narcotic such as codeine.
 Other treatment may include Colchicine (Colcrys) which yields dramatic results but carries severe side effects which include nausea and severe diarrhea.
 Colchicine is dosed once every two hours until the desired (or undesired) effects are achieved.

 Recurrent attacks of gout in patients with hyperuricemia are common and occur greater than once each year in more than 60% of patients with hyperuricemia.
-(9) Treatment of recurrent attacks includes the modifications in diet as previously discussed and the use of Allopurinal (Zylorpim), an inhibitor of uric acid synthesis.
+(9) Treatment of recurrent attacks includes modifications in diet as previously discussed and the use of Allopurinal (Zylorpim), an inhibitor of uric acid synthesis.
 Probenecid is also used to increase the output of uric acid by the kidney.
 Dosing and combination therapy depends upon the level of serum uric acid which is measured periodically during therapy.
 Individuals prone to gouty attacks should also maintain a high fluid intake to promote the excretion of uric acid and decrease the tendency to form uric acid stones in the kidney and bladder.
-Uloric (febuxostat) is another mediation that may be used as an alternative to Allopurinal.
+Uloric (febuxostat) is another medication that may be used as an alternative to Allopurinal.

 Gouty arthritis is the sequela of multiple untreated attacks that progressively destroy the cartilage of the joint.
 Surgical debridement of a joint with chronic damaged by chronic gout shows depositions of a material called gouty tophi that resemble cottage cheese.
-Gouty tophi erode the surface cartilage of the joint resulting in premature destruction of the joint.
+Gouty tophi erode the surface cartilage of the joint, resulting in premature destruction of the joint.
 Debridement of the joint, fusion or joint replacement is often indicated.
 (5)